 December 10, 2017: Three Redemptorist priests and a Buddhist monk were restricted from traveling to attend a special mass for the feast of Immaculate Conception in Dong Nai province.

-December 21, 2017: Five activists sentenced to multiple years in prison under Article 88 in An Giang province for the creation of flags of the Republic of Vietnam and online postings (the activists are: Nguyen Tan An, Huynh Thi Kim Quyen, Nguyen Ngoc Quy, Pham Van Trong, and Nguyen Thanh Binh).
+December 21, 2017: Five activists were sentenced to multiple years in prison under Article 88 in An Giang province for the creation of flags of the Republic of Vietnam and online postings (the activists were: Nguyen Tan An, Huynh Thi Kim Quyen, Nguyen Ngoc Quy, Pham Van Trong, and Nguyen Thanh Binh).